Step 28 – Deceased Estate Administration Guide

 In this situation we recommend you seek tax advice to determine when and how much tax is payable by the Estate.

 Where the deceased person held a Self-Managed Super Funds (SMSF), you should seek tax advice to determine the tax applicable to the Estate.

 28.4 Deceased Estate Structure

 - distribute the assets to the eligible Beneficiaries;

 - sell all assets and distribute cash to all eligible Beneficiaries;

 - sell part of the assets and distribute assets and cash; or

 - set-up a post mortem trust that holds all assets to benefit all eligible Beneficiaries over a longer period

-Where the Will had requested for a testamentary trust to be created that holds part or all the deceased person’s assets, this should be dealt with as outlined in the following Step 29 – Open Testamentary Trust Account.
+Where the Will had requested for a testamentary trust to be created that holds part or all the deceased person's assets, this should be dealt with as outlined in the following Step 29 – Opening a Testamentary Trust per the Will.

 28.5 Establish how much Money to Keep Aside to Pay Estate Taxes